fpsvogel/fpsvogel.com/src/_posts/2023-05-01-ruby-regular-expressions-parsing-and-transformation.md

 ---
 title: Parsing text in Ruby, part 2
 subtitle: parse and transform with regular expressions
+description: How to parse text in Ruby using a two-step process of parsing and transforming, similar to the Parslet gem, but with regular expressions instead.
 ---

 - [Why not Parslet?](#why-not-parslet)